itzmeanjan/turboshake/README.md

 ## Overview

 TurboSHAKE is a family of extendable output functions (XOFs) powered by round-reduced ( i.e. 12 -rounds ) Keccak-p[1600, 12] permutation.
 Keccak-p[1600, 12] has previously been used in fast hashing algorithm KangarooTwelve ( more @ https://keccak.team/kangarootwelve.html ).
-Recently a formal specification, describing TurboSHAKE was released ( more @ https://ia.cr/2023/342 ) which generally exposes the underlying primitive of KangarooTwelve ( also known as **K12**, see https://blake12.org ) so that post-quantum public key cryptosystems benefit from it ( more @ https://groups.google.com/a/list.nist.gov/g/pqc-forum/c/5HveEPBsbxY ).
+Recently a formal specification, describing TurboSHAKE was released ( more @ https://ia.cr/2023/342 ) which generally exposes the underlying primitive of KangarooTwelve ( also known as **K12**, see https://blake12.org ) so that post-quantum public key cryptosystems ( such as Kyber, Dilithium etc. - being standardized by NIST ) benefit from it ( more @ https://groups.google.com/a/list.nist.gov/g/pqc-forum/c/5HveEPBsbxY ).

 Here I'm maintaining a Rust library which implements TurboSHAKE{128, 256} XOF s.t. one can absorb arbitrary many bytes into sponge state, finalize sponge and squeeze arbitrary many bytes out of sponge.